peteroupc/html3dutil/doc/tutorial-glmath.md

 * ...right handed, then the angle runs counterclockwise (resp. clockwise).
 * ...left handed, then the angle runs clockwise (resp. counterclockwise).

-#### Cross product (`vec3cross(A, B)`) and normals <a id=Cross_product_vec3cross_A_B_and_normals></a>
+#### Cross product (`vec3cross`) and normals <a id=Cross_product_vec3cross_and_normals></a>

-Given a triangle formed by points A, B, and C, the [cross product](<a href="H3DU.Math.md#H3DU.Math.vec3cross">H3DU.Math.vec3cross</a>) of the two vectors (A minus C) and (B minus C), in that order, is a _normal_ of that triangle (a vector that points away from the triangle's surface).
-The cross product normal will be such that, whenever it points toward the viewer, the triangle's vertices are oriented counterclockwise for right-handed coordinate systems, or clockwise for left-handed systems.
+* Given a triangle formed by points A, B, and C, in that order, the [cross product](<a href="H3DU.Math.md#H3DU.Math.vec3cross">H3DU.Math.vec3cross</a>) of the vector (A minus C) with (B minus C), in that order, is a _normal_ of that triangle (a vector that points away from the triangle's surface).
+* By extension, given a triangle formed by point A, point B, and point (0,0,0), in that order, the cross product of A with B, in that order, is a normal of that triangle.

+In either case, whenever this particular normal points toward the viewer, the triangle's vertices are oriented counterclockwise for right-handed coordinate systems, or clockwise for left-handed systems.
 (In general, there are two possible choices for normals, which each point in opposite directions.)

-It follows from this that the cross product of A and B will behave like the cross product normal of the triangle formed by point A, point B, and the point (0,0,0) in that order (since A minus (0,0,0) is A, and B minus (0,0,0) is B).

 ### Orientation and face classification <a id=Orientation_and_face_classification></a>